gymrek-lab/gymreklab.github.io/doc/UKB_Expanse_STR_GWAS.rst

 Then, choose a phenotype you want to perform the GWAS against.
 You can explore UKB phenotypes `here <https://biobank.ndph.ox.ac.uk/showcase/index.cgi>`__.

+There are two ways to incorporate phenotypes into the pipeline - you can use the pipeline's steps for loading phenotypes, or you can create your own and hand it off to the pipeline.
+The following QC steps will be done either way:

+* participants failing sample QC will be removed
+* subsetting to unrelated individuals will be done after the phenotype is loaded
+* sex and genetic PCs 1-40 as calculated by the UKB team `here <https://www.nature.com/articles/s41586-018-0579-z>`__ will be automatically added as covariates and should not be added by you.

+Having the pipeline load the phenotype for you
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You'll need the data field ID of the phenotype, and the data field IDs of any fields you wish to use as categorical covariates.
-Sex, age at measurement, and genetic PCs 1-40 calculated by the UKB team `here <https://www.nature.com/articles/s41586-018-0579-z>`__ are automatically included as covariates and should not be specified in the input file below.
+In addition to the sex and genetic PC covariates mentioned above, age at measurement will be included as a covariate and should not be listed as a covariate by you.

 Caveats:

 * Currently, only continuous phenotypes are supported.
 * Those continuous phenotypes must have been measured at the UKB assessment visits (otherwise age calculations will be thrown off or may crash)
-* Currently, only categorical covariates are supported
+* Currently, only categorical covariates are supported, and those must also be measured per assessment visit.

+With the IDs your provide, the pipeline takes the measurement of the phenotype for each person from the first assessment where the phenotype was measured.
+Assessment visit numbers will be added as indicator covariates.
+If too few participant phenotype measurements are drawn from a specific asessment, those participants and that asessment visit indicator will be excluded.
+Participant covariate values will be drawn from the same visits that the phenotype values are drawn from.
+Then the categorical covariates will be turned into indicator covariates, and again, indicator covariates with too few corresponding participants will be dropped along with those participants.
+The phenotypes and covariates section of `my paper's methods <https://www.sciencedirect.com/science/article/pii/S2666979X23003026#sec4>`__ explains this in slightly cleaner language.

-Create a json file for input, setting script_dir to the root of the git repo you checked out above, and all the others as appropriate.
+For your next step, create a json file for input, setting script_dir to the root of the git repo you checked out above, and all the others as appropriate.
 Covariate and phenotype IDs should be integers, don't include a suffix similar to :code:`-0.0` specifying the measurement number and the array number.
 If you do not wish to include covariates, simply pass in empty lists - do not omit the full covariate lines from the input json file.